What is a Good GMAT Score for Stanford Business School?

 KEY FACT:

-Stanford MBA Class of 2022: Key Stats
+Stanford MBA Class of 2027: Key Stats

-The class of 2022 in Stanford’s MBA program is made up of 436 students out of 7,324 applicants to the program.
+Stanford’s Class of 2027 is made up of 434 students, out of 7,259 applicants to the program.

 KEY FACT:

 Now, why is all of this data important to consider when determining what GMAT score you need to be a competitive applicant at Stanford?
 Shouldn’t you just shoot for the average score and be done with it?
 Well, the decision-making process of business school admissions committees isn’t quite so cut and dried.
-So, let’s talk about how your GMAT is likely to be weighed along with other factors.
+So, let’s talk about how your GMAT score is likely to be weighed along with other factors.

 Balancing Your GMAT Score With Other Factors

-Undoubtedly, impressive test scores can only help when you’re applying to a top-ranked school such as Stanford, but business schools evaluate applicants holistically rather than admit applicants based on any one factor in isolation.
+Undoubtedly, impressive test scores can only help when you’re applying to a top-ranked school such as Stanford.
+But business schools evaluate applicants holistically rather than admit applicants based on any one factor in isolation.
 Thus, there are numerous factors that MBA admissions committees weigh when deciding who makes the cut.

 TTP PRO TIP: